alcharkov/reclaim-covid19-lt/README.md

-# reclam-covid19-lt
-##Official real-time data for Covid-19 sickness in Lithuania
+Official real-time data for Covid-19 sickness in Lithuania